ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 If we're going to use a bunch of dinosaur computers to power a modern home and office, it's important for us to define the kind of work that will be done in that home/office, and for us to get specific about the dinosaurs.
 I am envisioning my own workplace, as I would prefer it to be, so I am focusing on the kinds of work that I do.
 To start, I'll do a short piece of design fiction describing this office, and the work they do from the perspective of a prospective client.
 Maybe one day I can make this a reality.

-**This article is split in to two sections.
-First, a short fiction demonstrating these ideas, then a discussion of specfics on how to make it possible**
+This article is split in to two sections.
+First, a short fiction demonstrating these ideas, then a discussion of specfics on how to make it possible

 # A Fiction

-*Every character in this thing is a reflection of myself.
-If I'm too harsh on Drew, it's because I see myself in his position now.*

 Drew, a young business owner, is having coffee at his local haunt in the trendy historic district of the trendy suburb of the trendy but not too expensive city.
 There is a lot of exposed brick around him, and kids dicking around on tablets and smartphones.
 He looks and feels a little ancient as he adjusts his too expensive headphones and peers over the top of his painfully bland brushed aluminum laptop.